Local Number Portability Best Practices

 Decisions/Recommendations

-The evidence of authorization needs to be obtained and maintained as required by applicable federal and state regulation, e.g., CFR 64.1150, FCC Order 99-223, as amended from time to time.
+The evidence of authorization needs to be obtained and maintained by the New Local Service provider as required by applicable federal and state regulation, as amended from time to time.

 At its May 2005 meeting, the North American Numbering Council (NANC) endorsed the LNPA-WG's position as stated above.